 - If there are any immediate scope changes based on our understanding of the project

 Next up is discovery and analysis.
-My team will, via workshops with the client team, and investigation of the environment and requested features, determine the best way to solution and deliver the project.
-Some of this is decided up front during pre-sales, but here is where any theories are tested and ensured to be true, or a new path is found.
-Deliverables out of this phase are usually an Information Architecture (a blueprint of what we plan to build within SharePoint to support the solution), and if there are any Power Apps or Flows, mock ups and diagrams of the App or process.
+My team will, via workshops with the client team and investigation of the environment and requested features, determine the best way to solve and deliver the project.
+Some of this is decided upfront during pre-sales, but here is where any theories are tested and ensured to be true, or a new path is found.
+Deliverables out of this phase are usually an Information Architecture (a blueprint of what we plan to build within SharePoint to support the solution), and if there are any Power Apps or Flows, mock-ups and diagrams of the App or process.
 Other artifacts may be needed or requested, and this is decided on a case-by-case basis.
-Via a Requirements Sign Off document, we gain acceptance of the plan, and sign off that everyone understands what we are trying to build.
+Via a Requirements Sign-Off document, we gain acceptance of the plan and sign off that everyone understands what we are trying to build.
 Next up is development.

 All that’s left is to close out the project and discuss any lessons learned both with the client project team and internally and deliver any final copies of project artifacts required.
 That was a general project overview.
 As you can see, its not that scary, and we’re here the entire time to help guide you to the end.
-Hopefully you’ll join as a client one day and you’ll be able to see the fantastic guidance and work my team will deliver for your company.
+Hopefully, you’ll join as a client one day and you’ll be able to see the fantastic guidance and work our Business Productivity Practice will deliver for your company.
 Until then, thanks for reading.

 Thank you for reading this post!
 If you enjoyed it, I encourage you to check out some of our other content on this blog.
 We have a range of articles on various topics that I think you’ll find interesting.
 Don’t forget to subscribe to our newsletter to stay updated with all of our latest information on Microsoft Stack.